FBI Again Calls For Magical Solution To Break Into Encrypted Phones - Slashdot

 Any bypass, back door or master key, no matter how well designed, perfectly implemented, or zealously protected, fundamentally weakens the encryption they claim to support.

 The FBI is asking for something infeasible, and probably a bad idea even if it were feasible (see my comments here [slashdot.org]), but this is not true.
 Modern cryptography provides us with ready tools to do this sort of thing.
 Escrowing of keys, protected by public key encryption, is very well understood.
-It's actually pretty common in enterprise system configurations for the crucial keys on employee devices to be escrowed with the enterprise to enable it to recover data from the device in the event of employee unavaila
+It's actually pretty common in enterprise system configurations for the crucial keys on employee devices to be escrowed with the enterprise to enable it to recover data from the device in the event of employee unavailability (death, termination, etc.).
+What the FBI wants is fundamentally the same thing, but on a vastly larger scale.

+And it's the scale that makes it infeasible.
+Secure key management is hard even on a small scale, and it gets exponentially harder with scale and with the number of parties involved.
+In addition, there are all kinds of hard-to-handle corner cases.
+In the enterprise case, those are addressed with a combination of fiat -- employees must do whatever needs to be done to enable the key escrow -- and acceptance that sometimes stuff happens and data gets lost.
+In the FBI's scenario, the first of those is impossible and the second is unacceptable.
+Enterprises don't generally have to contend with employees deliberately subverting the escrow system.

+So, yes, this is a bad idea, but not because it's fundamentally impossible as you say, but because it's just way too hard.
+Especially since we haven't managed to figure out how to secure consumer devices at all yet.

 Re: (Score:2)